 When buying yarn, there are several things to keep in mind.
 First, you probably have a specific design, color, or fiber content for your upcoming major project.
 Understanding how to read a yarn label can help your purchase decision for the correct yarn.
 There is a vast variety of wool, each with its fibers, hues, thicknesses, and textures.

 Ball bands, also called yarn labels, will give pertinent information to your projects, such as yarn color, length, weight category, the yarn fiber content, color name or number, dye lot number, and care instructions.
-Furthermore, remember that each project requires a specified length of yarn.

 How to Read a Yarn Label & Yarn Label Symbols